DAVID ARTHUR JOHN WALSHAW

 My wife Hilda and I together with our young family, moved to the Yorkshire Dales in 1971.
 Living in the Dales coupled with a working life in the hustle and bustle of Northern Cities has given me a much developed awareness for landscape and townscape in equal measure.
 With each I feel a deep affiliation, the undulating softness, rugged outcrops and endless changing hues of Dales landscape, counterpointed against the scale, strong geometry and perspective of townscape.

-Whilst I work on a broad range of subjects, watercolour has developed as my preferred medium during the past decade, intense watercolours producing mostly representational images.
-My work has considerable content, thus, the balance and composition of the piece becomes so very important with texture, tone and depth of field, all playing their part to achieve the emotion and atmosphere of the painting.
+I work on a broad range of subjects, My work has considerable content, thus, the balance and composition of the piece becomes so very important with texture, tone and depth of field, all playing their part to achieve the emotion and atmosphere of the painting.
 Dales landscapes naturally provide daily personal inspiration, but I draw inspiration from travels to anywhere home or abroad, and from environments architectural, mountainous or marine, such is the delight of it all.